 With a surface level of 3,812 metres, Lake Titicaca ranks as the highest navigable lake in the entire world.
 The high altitude makes for cool mornings, hot days, and windy evenings, so when it comes to packing you really want to have a wardrobe that can handle the quick changes in temperature.
 I only brought a 10L daypack when I did my overnight stay on Lake Titicaca, but I managed to fit everything I needed.
 Knowing that my homestay wouldn’t necessarily have running water or electricity, I had to pack a few additional items.
-Today I’m sharing a few ideas of what to pack for Lake Titicaca so you too can be prepared.
+Today I’m sharing a few ideas of what to pack for Lake Titicaca in Peru so you too can be prepared.

 What to pack for Lake Titicaca

 1 windbreaker (for late afternoons and evenings)

 1 sweater (I picked up a warm alpaca sweater at a market in Cuzco)